Togetherness. It’s in our DNA.

 The global pandemic has inspired a refreshing sense of togetherness around the world, but this spirit of inclusivity has been part of South Korean culture for decades.
-For Hyundai, every decision, safety development and innovation is carefully designed to benefit the many, not the few.
+For Hyundai, every decision including the direction of safety development and innovation is carefully designed to benefit the many, not the few.

 The assumption that people are of equal worth in society and should receive the same level of opportunities and care is a belief that has come under threat in recent times.
 But in our increasingly fragile world, it has never been so important to nurture this principle.

 In South Korea, togetherness is not some kind of abstract utopia, but a very real and tangible spirit.
 Many of the public systems, covering health and safety, healthcare or education were established on firm principles of equality.